-After returning home he joined the Panther 60 in the Downs in the summer of 1782, seeing duty briefly as the flag-captain of Vice-Admiral Francis William Drake, and after retaking the cutter Pygmy on 23 July he served at the relief of Gibraltar on 18 October 1782.
+After returning home he joined the Panther 60 in the Downs in May 1782 in place of the sickly Captain Thomas Piercy being employed in the Channel Fleet campaign of April-August, and seeing duty briefly as the flag-captain of Vice-Admiral Francis William Drake.
+After retaking the cutter Pygmy on 23 July he served at the relief of Gibraltar on 18 October.
 In the subsequent action off Cape Spartel his ship suffered several casualties.
 During 1783 he was the flag-captain of Vice-Admiral Mark Milbanke at Plymouth whilst continuing aboard the Panther, prior to her being paid off.

 With his frequent applications for further service falling on deaf ears, Simonton became a superannuated admiral living at Greenwich, and he died in the early part of 1797.